 Geology

-The ORMGP has built upon an original geological interpretation of the Oak Ridges Moraine sediments undertaken during the 1990s by the Geological Survey of Canada (GSC).
-Between 2001 and 2010, five key phases of renewed geological interpretation have led to the development of interpreted digital geological layers across different parts of the ORMGP area.
-The focus has been on the unconsolidated glacial sediments that, in places, can extend around 200 m in thickness.
-In all cases, geological layers were developed using visual interpretation of well records on three dimensional dynamic cross-sections.
-The five interpretive phases are linked with specific ORMGP led projects all having contributed to the current geological interpretation and understanding of the Quaternary sediments in the program study area:
+The ORMGP has built upon the geological interpretation of the Oak Ridges Moraine sediments undertaken during the 1990s by the Geological Survey of Canada (GSC).
+Beginning in 2001 several key phases of successive geological interpretation have led to the development of interpreted digital geological layers across different parts of the study area.
+The focus has been on the unconsolidated glacial sediments that, in places, can extend up to some 200 m in thickness.
+Across most of the study area the geological layers were developed using visual interpretation of well records on three dimensional dynamic cross-sections.
+Each successive phase of geological interpretation has contributed to the current geological interpretation and understanding of the Quaternary sediments in the program study area.
+The significant phases of work are described below:

 - 2001 to 2006 – Regional Model – provided a five layer (strata) geologic model in the area extending from below the Niagara Escarpment in the west to the Trent River Watershed in the east.
 The geological interpretation was a refinement of the GSC’s original geological interpretation.